Monotone Perfection: Main Results

 Many previous works seek to either apply the single crossing and quasi-supermodularity conditions to new economic environments, or to weaken them in order to accommodate broader classes of Bayesian games.
 Examples~\ref{exam-SCC} and \ref{exam-2} demonstrate that strengthening these conditions is necessary to ensure the existence of perfect monotone equilibria.
 Importantly, both the increasing differences condition and supermodularity are tight.
 In addition, by Theorem~\ref{thm-main existence}, our Proposition~\ref{prop-supermodular} can be easily extended to the multidimensional setting. \end{rmk}

-We illustrate the application of Theorem~\ref{thm-main existence} by revisiting the multi-unit uniform price auction in \cite{M2003}.
-He proved that a monotone equilibrium exists in this auction model.
+We illustrate the application of Theorem~\ref{thm-main existence} by revisiting the multi-unit uniform price auction in \cite{M2003}.\footnote{ Here we allow bidders to have heterogeneous demands and type spaces.} He proved that a monotone equilibrium exists in this auction model.
 We shall apply Theorem~\ref{thm-main existence} and show that a perfect monotone equilibrium exists in McAdams’s auction model, thereby strengthening the original existence result.